villevt/fsopen2021/README.md

 The submissions are organized according to the parts in the course with the folder structure fsopen2021/part(number)/(exercise), with each exercise having a short markdown explanation.

 The submissions are part my own work, and a part of them are derived as subtrees and/or copies from course material, where allowed.
+Generally, the versions derived from course materials are represented by initial commits in the subdirectory corresponding to each exercise.